citp/privacy-policy-historical/c/ch/chr/christianpf.com.md

 ### Privacy Contact Information

-### If you have any questions, concerns, or comments about our privacy policy you may [contact us](http://christianpf.com/christanpfcom-how-to-contact-me/).
+### If you have any questions, concerns, or comments about our privacy policy or [terms and conditions](http://christianpf.com/terms-and-conditions/) you may [contact us](http://christianpf.com/christanpfcom-how-to-contact-me/).

 We reserve the right to make changes to this policy.
 You are encouraged to review the privacy policy whenever you visit the site to make sure that you understand how any personal information you provide will be used.